 Managing Personal Change - Resources HERE

-We can be taught but we still won't change
+Yes we can be taught, but usually we still won't change.

-So what is the root cause of all inner personal resistance to managing personal change?
+So what is the root cause of all inner personal resistance?

 The "knowing doing gap"